Updated February 2023

 b) winning the East Anglian Premier League in the majority of seasons.

-- To gain promotion to the Norfolk Alliance Premier League;
+- To gain promotion to the Norfolk Cricket Alliance Premier Division;

 - To generate a pipeline of players who are willing and capable of performing well at first team level.

-- To remain consistently in the Norfolk Alliance Premier League;
+- To remain consistently in the Norfolk Cricket Alliance Premier League;

-- To remain in the Norfolk Alliance Division Three, winning the majority of games.
+- To remain in the Norfolk Alliance Division Four, winning the majority of games.

 - To provide competitive cricket at a reasonable standard for ambitious younger players under the supervision of experienced players.